xtremind/tmber/README.md

 ## TODO

 - [ ] add scene Rules / Help
-- [ ] add button to main menu from end game scene
 - [ ] add "leave" button in Game Scene, that will forbid to reconnect when refreshing the page
 - [ ] extra rules : if global score is a multiple to 100 => -50
 - [ ] improve error message => in box